The Nevers: Whedon's departure

 On November 25, 2020, Whedon announced that he was stepping down from the series citing various reasons for his decision in "this year of unprecedented challenges."
-In a released statement he explained that the taxing nature of working on such a project during the coronavirus pandemic had taken a toll on his energy levels, and confirmed rumors that he would be officially exiting the series.
+In a released statement, he explained that the taxing nature of working on such a project during the coronavirus pandemic had taken a toll on his energy levels and confirmed rumors that he would be officially exiting the series.
 On January 28, 2021, British screenwriter Philippa Goslett was announced as the new showrunner.
-In response to the accusations of workplace harassment against Whedon on his prior projects, Bloys stated that "we had no complaints or no reports of inappropriate behavior" regarding his work on The Nevers.
+In response to the accusations of workplace harassment against Whedon on his prior projects, Bloys stated, "We had no complaints or no reports of inappropriate behavior" regarding his work on The Nevers.
 Nevertheless, Whedon's involvement was not acknowledged in the marketing of the series, although he was still properly credited for his work.
 Afterwards, series regular Denis O'Hare, who portrays Doctor Edmund Hague, noted that he was unaware of the misconduct allegations aimed at Whedon at the time and said that the whole cast was worried about the continued filming of the first season.
-O'Hare did praise Goslett, calling the new showrunner "the exact right choice" and "I think there's some writing staff that's remaining the same.
+O'Hare did praise Goslett, calling the new showrunner "the exact right choice" and saying, "I think there's some writing staff that's remaining the same.
 Whenever they're changing a writer, let alone a showrunner, you don't know what's going to happen to your character."

 Cancellation

-On December 12, 2022, HBO canceled the series after one season and it would be pulled from the HBO Max library.
+On December 12, 2022, HBO canceled the series after one season and announced it would be pulled from the HBO Max library.
 It was also reported that the series, including the remaining six unaired episodes, may stream on another platform.
 Deadline reported that the storyline was "crafted in a way that it concludes with Season 1B".
 In January 2023, it was confirmed that all 12 episodes would be available on Warner Bros.
 Discovery's FAST channel on Tubi beginning that year, later specified to be February 13 for episodes 1–5, February 14 for episodes 6–9, and February 15 for episodes 10–12.